Inpatient Rehab in Long Island

 1. Medications or Pharmacotherapy

+Inpatient rehab programs often include medical detox as the first step to get rid of the substance from the patient’s system.
 Clinicians supervise medicine administration to manage withdrawal symptoms, reduce cravings, or treat comorbid psychiatric conditions.
 Pharmacotherapies commonly involve the following forms of medications:

 - Medications for withdrawal management (e.g., benzodiazepines)

 - Agonists substitute drugs as replacement of illicit drugs (e.g., methadone and levo-alpha-acetyl-methadol (LAAM)

 - Medications to block the euphoric effects of alcohol abuse and other illicit substances (e.g., disulfiram)

 - Drug therapies for coexisting psychiatric disorders like depression, bipolar disorder, and schizophrenia (e.g., lithium, mood stabilizers, neuroleptics, and antidepressants.